-I agree with United States expert, Dr. Peter Shields, that "tobacco smoking is among the best examples of a human carcinogen" and that "tobacco smoke contains more than 100 carcinogens and mutagens."
-(See Dr. Shields - General Causation Report, p.
-76-81).
+I agree with the United States' expert, Dr. Peter Shields, that "tobacco smoking is among the best examples of a human carcinogen" and that "tobacco smoke contains more than 100 carcinogens and mutagens."
+(Dr. Shields - General Causation Report; pp. 76-81).
 I would also agree with Dr. Longo's assessment that "conventional wisdom would suggest that secondhand exposure to cigarette smoke may contribute to bladder cancer carcinogenesis."
-(See Dr. Longo - Criswell Report, p.
+(Dr. Longo - Criswell Report; p.
 17).

 ii.
-Occupational Exposures
+Occupational Exposures:

 Occupational exposures have been linked to 5-10% of all bladder cancers.
-Occupations that are considered high risk for developing bladder cancer include but are not limited to: analine dye, rubber, and tobacco workers, hairdressers, painters, leather workers, nurses, waiters, petroleum workers and seamen.(22) Workplace exposure to silica and asbestos in particular have also been linked to a 20% increased risk of bladder cancer.(23) More data exists linking occupational exposures to bladder cancer among petroleum workers, with one meta-analysis of eight studies demonstrating a 40% increased risk.(24-26) The typical latency period from workplace exposures to bladder cancer diagnosis is thought to be variable.(27) One study evaluated factory workers from a dyestuff plant in Japan and found that the mean latency period was 29.5 years from initial work exposure to bladder cancer diagnosis and 20 years from the final exposure to tumor development.
-(28)
+Occupations that are considered high risk for developing bladder cancer include but are not limited to: analine dye, rubber, and tobacco workers, hairdressers, painters, leather workers, nurses, waiters, petroleum workers and seamen.
+(19) Workplace exposure to silica and asbestos in particular have also been linked to a 20% increased risk of bladder cancer.
+(20) More data exists linking occupational exposures to bladder cancer among petroleum workers, with one meta-analysis of eight studies demonstrating a 40% increased risk.
+(21-23) The typical latency period from workplace exposures to bladder cancer diagnosis is thought to be variable.
+(24) One study evaluated factory workers from a dyestuff plant in Japan and found that the mean latency period was 29.5 years from initial work exposure to bladder cancer diagnosis and 20 years from the final exposure to tumor development.
+(25)

-The chemicals at issue with respect to Camp Lejeune water are not ones that treating urologists typically consider as having a causal association with bladder cancer.
-In considering whether any relationship exists between bladder cancer and the exposure to the chemicals at issue with respect to Camp Lejeune water, I am relying on the opinions of the United States' toxicology and epidemiology experts, Dr. Julie Goodman and Dr. Peter Shields.
-Dr. Goodman and Dr. Shields have concluded to a reasonable degree of scientific certainty that the currently available scientific evidence does not support a causal association between TCE, PCE, benzene, or vinyl chloride and bladder cancer.
+The chemicals at issue with respect to Camp Lejeune water (i.e., TCE, PCE, benzene, and vinyl chloride) are not ones that treating urologists typically consider as having a causal association with bladder cancer.
+In considering whether any relationship exists between bladder cancer and the exposure to water at Camp Lejeune, I am relying on the opinions of the United States' toxicology and epidemiology experts, Dr. Julie Goodman and Dr. Peter Shields.
+Dr. Goodman and Dr. Shields have concluded to a reasonable degree of scientific certainty that the currently available scientific evidence does not support a causal association between TCE, PCE, benzene, or vinyl chloride exposure and bladder cancer.